-that the Co-Investigating Judges can publicly disclose, shall at all times be read in conjunction with the fundamental principles governing the conduct of proceedings before the ECCC, which, inter alia, command "that victims are kept informed and that their rights are respected throughout the proceedings".
-18 It was determined that this fundamental guarantee afforded to victims leaves no room for interpretation and entails that proper and timely information shall be provided to victims all through the pre-trial stage of proceedings.
-19 During the stage of the judicial investigation, this obligation is directly incumbent upon the Co-Investigating Judges, as they are responsible under the Internal Rules for conducting such investigation and accordingly possess an informed knowledge of the scope and factual parameters of it.

-- 11. We consider that the Co-Investigating Judges have the obligation, when seised of an application to become a civil party, to decide on the substance of such application.
+- 11. As a general matter, the Pre-Trial Chamber has emphasized that provisions of the Internal Rules related to confidentiality of the judicial investigation, which restrict the information that the Co-Investigating Judges can publicly disclose, shall at all times be read in conjunction with the fundamental principles governing the conduct of proceedings before the ECCC, which, inter alia, command "that victims are kept informed and that their rights are respected throughout the proceedings".
+It was determined that this fundamental guarantee afforded to victims leaves no room for interpretation and entails that proper and timely information shall be provided to victims all through the pre-trial stage of proceedings.
+During the stage of the judicial investigation, this obligation is directly incumbent upon the Co-Investigating Judges, as they are responsible under the Internal Rules for conducting such investigation and accordingly possess an informed knowledge of the scope and factual parameters of it. - 12.
+We consider that the Co-Investigating Judges have the obligation, when seised of an application to become a civil party, to decide on the substance of such application.
 The Co-Investigating Judges appear to be of the same opinion as they have examined and decided upon the merit of the Appellant's Application.
 As a consequence, when the information necessary to appraise the substance of a victim application to become a civil party in a case before the ECCC is not yet available, the Co-Investigating Judges or the Pre-Trial Chamber should reserve their decision on this matter until such information becomes available in the course of the investigation, as required by the Internal Rules.
-To act otherwise would lead to a premature rejection of the civil party applications and defeat the whole admissibility regime established for victims under the ECCC Internal Rules. - 12.
-Further we observe, as also claimed by the Appellant that, in contrast with the practice in Cases 001 and 002, lawyers for the civil party applicants in Case 003 were not given access to the case file after civil party applications and power of attorneys were filed.
-In our opinion, Internal Rule 23bis(2), when read in conjunction with Internal Rule 55(6) and (11), gives civil party applicants the right to have access to the case file, through their lawyers, from the moment the application is filed until the rejection of such application becomes final.
+To act otherwise would lead to a premature rejection of the civil party applications and defeat the whole admissibility regime established for victims under the ECCC Internal Rules.